Paddle out – ceremony of release. Cabarita, Bundjalung country, May 2019.

 He was also a War Lord; sometimes he battled demons that most of us could never imagine.
 He made friends with his demons mostly, and he laughed at them often, dismissing their gnashing with a flick of his hand.
 Other times he waged war on them as they attempted to control him, deep in the battleground of his mind.

 It was when he lived in his head too much, warring and battling, that he hard a hard time of it.
 He called this being trapped in the dungeon – so named after one of his favourite songs.
-It was only when he was able to shake the dungeon and blow off steam that he came back down out of his head, and expanded into the rest of his body, and especially his heart, that he was able to re-emerge into the fullness of life.
+It was only when he was able to shake the dungeon and blow off steam that he came back down out of his head, expanding into the rest of his body, and especially his heart, that he was able to re-emerge into the fullness of life.

 In this way, he ate all of life’s fruits with his bare hands, devouring the delicious and bitter flesh both.
 He savoured all the sweet and strange array of aromas, enjoyed the fragrant juices that dribbled down his chin.
 And he wore with pride the moist elixers that stickily stained his hands and naked glistening chest.